Few Asylum-Seekers Winning Cases Under 'Remain In Mexico' Program

 Immigration Lawyers, Judges Deal With Extreme Burnout As Migration Crisis Continues

-"The message is clear," said Mark Morgan, the acting commissioner of U.S. Customs and Border Protection, at a press conference in Washington earlier this month.
+"The message is clear," said Mark Morgan, the acting commissioner of U.S. Customs and Border Protection, at a news conference in Washington earlier this month.

 "They will no longer be allowed to exploit our laws.
 And to be allowed into our country based on fraudulent claims," Morgan said.
 "Those loopholes have been closed."